Everyone loves designer terriers. They’re small, energetic, and playful just like large breed dogs.

 Intelligence, Temperament and Personality Traits of the Bichon Frise and Yorkshire Terrier mix

-The Bichon Frise and Yorkshire Terrier mix exhibits a combination of traits from both its parent breeds, meaning that they’re independent but still enjoy spending a lot of time with you.
+The Bichon Frise and Yorkshire Terrier mix exhibit a combination of traits from both its parent breeds, meaning that they’re independent but still enjoy spending a lot of time with you.

 This means that you can leave your dog at home while you go out without having to worry about it getting too anxious or sad, but when you do get home, it will definitely be excited to see you.